-Joe Cardillo is the Director of Albuquerque’s Downtown Arts & Cultural District, launched as an initiative of DowntownABQ MainStreet.
+Erin De Rosa is the Program Director of Albuquerque’s Downtown Arts & Cultural District, a program of DowntownABQ MainStreet.

 Kymberly Pinder is the Dean of the College of Fine Arts at the University of New Mexico.
 Previously, she served as a department chair, graduate program head, and professor of art history at The School of the Art Institute of Chicago from 1996 to 2012.

 Before and during her teaching career she worked in the education and curatorial departments in museums and galleries, such as the Metropolitan Museum of Art and The Cloisters in New York and The Art Institute of Chicago.
 Dean Pinder graduated with a B.A. from Middlebury College and M.Phil, M.A. and Ph.D from Yale University, all in Art History.
 She writes, lectures and teaches in the U.S, and abroad on representations of race and religion in American Art including in the work of Romare Bearden, Dox Thrash and Kara Walker.

 She has received awards and fellowships from the National Endowment of the Humanities, the Mellon, Ford and Henry Luce Foundations, among others.
 At the School of the Art Institute of Chicago she received recognition for promoting diversity and fostering public engagement.
 Dean Pinder edited Race-ing Art History: Critical Readings in Race and Art History and her scholarship has appeared in The Art Bulletin, The Art Journal, Third Text, andThe African American Review among other periodicals.
 Her latest book is Black Public Art and Religion in Chicago (University of Illinois Press, 2016).

 She has spent the last 35 years working in theatre around the world.
 In 1992 she co-founded BOOM!theatre, a theatre company within a men’s medium security prison comprised of individuals serving the longest sentences.